mozilla/pontoon/specs/0118-notification-center.md

   - Validation:
     - Error if `Subject` field empty: `Your message must include a subject.`
     - Error if `Body` field empty: `Your message must include a body.`

+#### Selecting Recipients with Filters

 - Header: `Recipients`
   - Select who will receive a message based on a combination of the following filters.
-  - Checkbox: `Filter by User Role` (default: deselected) - enables User Role as a filter.
+  - `Included User Roles` - enables User Role as a filter.
-    - Checkboxes: `Manager`, `Translator`, `Contributor` (multiselect, default: all boxes empty)
+    - Checkboxes: `Manager`, `Translator`, `Contributor` (multiselect, default: all boxes selected)
     - Validation:
-      - Error if `Filter by User Role` enabled but no roles selected: `You must select at least one user role.`
+      - Error if `Included User Roles` has no roles selected: `You must select at least one user role.`
-  - Checkbox: `Filter by Locale` (default: deselected) - enables Locale as a filter.
+  - Subheader: `Filter by Locale`
     - Use existing 2-panel widget like the one already used for selecting locales in Pontoon
     - Choose locales by moving them from `Available` to `Chosen` (all locales available)
     - Include a `Move All` option
     - Validation:
-      - Error if `Filter by Locale` enabled but no locales selected: `You must select at least one locale.`
+      - Error if no locales selected: `You must select at least one locale.`
-  - Checkbox: `Projects`
+  - Subheader: `Filter by Projects`
     - Use a 2-panel widget similar to the one used for selecting locales in Pontoon
     - Choose projects by moving them from `Available` to `Chosen` (all projects available)
     - Include a `Move All` option
+    - Validation:
+      - Error if no projects selected: `You must select at least one project.`
   - Subheader `Filter by Activity`
     - Button: `Add activity filter`
       - Creates a new section of the form labeled `Activity filter` and an associated button `Remove filter`.